Directory Services

 That’s all there is to it!
 Now, any new password created on this domain must meet those complexity requirements.
 While you won’t have to work with Group Policy for this lab assignment, we’ll come back to it in a later module as we work with application and file servers.

-PHPLDAPAdmin no longer works on Ubuntu 22.04 since it has several incompatibility issues with PHP 8+.
-The assignment is being updated to use the new LDAP Account Manager (LAM) software instead.
-The video above will be updated soon to include LAM instead of PHPLDAPAdmin
+PHPLDAPAdmin no longer works on Ubuntu 24.04 since it has several incompatibility issues with PHP 8+.
+The assignment has been updated to use the new LDAP Account Manager (LAM) software instead.
+You may ignore the part of this video showing how to configure PHPLDAPAdmin and instead refer to the guide linked from the assignment page to configure LAM.

 As we did earlier with setting up Active Directory on Windows, let’s take a look at the steps required to install and configure OpenLDAP on Linux.
 The goal of this video isn’t to show you all the steps of the process, but provide commentary on some of the more confusing steps you’ll perform.